Joseph V. Quarles: Federal judicial service

 Quarles was nominated by President Theodore Roosevelt on March 6, 1905, to a seat on the United States District Court for the Eastern District of Wisconsin vacated by Judge William Henry Seaman.

-U.S. Senate

 He was confirmed by the United States Senate on March 6, 1905, and received his commission the same day.
 His service terminated on October 7, 1911, due to his death.

 Personal life

+Joseph V. Quarles Jr. was the elder of two sons born to Joseph V. Quarles Sr. and his wife Caroline Bullen.
+Caroline Bullen was a younger sister of John Bullen Jr. and William Bullen, who established the first settlement at Kenosha, Wisconsin.
+Their father, John Bullen IV—commonly known as John Bullen Sr.—had been a captain in the New York militia during the War of 1812 and subsequently served as a brigadier general in the Wisconsin Territory militia.

+Joseph Quarles Jr. had one younger brother, Charles, who became his law partner.

+On September 25, 1868, Joseph Quarles Jr. married Caroline Adelaide Saunders at Douglas County, Kansas.
+They had three sons together, all of whom survived them.

-Quarles died in Milwaukee.
-He was interred in the City Cemetery in Kenosha.
+Quarles died at his home Milwaukee on October 7, 1911, after an illness of several months.
+He was interred in the City Cemetery in Kenosha (now known as Green Ridge Cemetery).